theislab/deepflow/README.md

 This code contains the neural network implementation from the nature communication manuscript NCOMMS-16-25447A.

 ## Running the code.
-To reproduce the results from the publication, create the records with:
+To reproduce the results from the publication, change the PATH2MXNET variable in generate_record_files.sh to your mxnet home folder and run:

 ```
 sh generate_record_files.sh